enso-org/enso-archive/CONTRIBUTING.md

   1.12.0.

 Managing multiple JVM installations can be a pain, so some of the team use [Jenv](http://www.jenv.be/): A useful tool for managing multiple JVMs.

+Windows users can download Flatbuffers Compiler [here](https://github.com/google/flatbuffers/releases).
+On MacOS just type `brew install flatbuffers`.
+Linux users can install `flatc` via [Conda package manager](https://conda.io) by typing `conda install flatbuffers=1.12.0`.

 ### Getting the Sources
 Given you've probably been reading this document on GitHub, you might have an